-Thus we may isolate historicism as the first fault of Alexandrian culture which the Dionysian judge would condemn.
-"According to the method and with the supercilious airs of our present historiography" Greek antiquity becomes 32. assimilated historically, "along with other antiquities.
-All the power of Greek myth and art is therefore smothered. picked apart by the vulture of historical criticism.
-The "most vigorous and wholesome nourishment" is changed into "history and criticism".
-And this vast collection, this Alexandrian library of "history and criticism". is our very questionable culture and heritage, most extravagantly emphasized in French civilization with its grande opera and historical costume acting.
-"Art has never been so much talked about and so little esteemed", Nietzsche complains, lamenting that it has become the mere parlour talk of the bourgeoisie.
-Nietzsche emphasizes the serious side of art by stressing its connection to culture (Bildung) and the role of culture in education. saying that "the cultural power (Bildungskraft) of our higher educational institutions (höreren Lehranstalten) has perhaps never been lower or feebler than at present.
-Nietzsche traces the cause of this feebleness to a rift between art and culture, saying that "there has never been another period in the history of art in which so-called culture and true art have been so estranged and opposed as we may observe them to be at present."
-To this culture the gate to the "Hellenic magic mountain" remains closed, for this culture hates true art and fears destruction from its hands.
-Because of this rift and estrangement of art and culture, art has degenerated into entertainment, lacking high seriousness, while on the other hand nothing remains of culture "but the metamorphosis, often experienced by now, of fluttering also like a cheerful cultured butterfly, with the 'light elegance' peculiar to this sphere, employing the journalist's style."
-In the meantime, serious matters are given over to the theo-Our life has been guided by concepts: "the retical men. inartistic as well as the life-consuming nature of Socratic 36. optimism had revelaed itself to us".

-32. B.T. § 20 pl22.
+^{33.} Nietzsche sometimes switches to use the word Kultur, but the use of Bildung, with its relation to education and self-formation, predominates. role of culture in education, saying that "the cultural power (Bildungskraft) of our higher educational institutions (höreren Lehranstalten) has perhaps never been lower or feebler than at present.
+Nietzsche traces the cause of this feebleness to a rift between art and culture, saying that there has never been another period in the history of art in which so-called culture and true art have been so estranged and opposed as we may observe them to be at To this culture the gate to the "Hellenic magic mountain" remains closed, for this culture hates true art and fears destruction from its hands.
+Because of this rift and estrangement of art and culture, art has degenerated into entertainment, lacking high seriousness, while on the other hand nothing remains of culture "but the metamorphosis, often experienced by now, of fluttering also like a cheerful cultured butterfly, with the 'light elegance' peculiar to this sphere, employing the journalist's style." the meantime, serious matters are given over to the theoretical men.
+Our life has been guided by concepts; "the inartistic as well as the life-consuming nature of Socratic optimism had revelaed itself to us".
+We are led, therefore, from the historical attitude to the Alexandrian "culture" poet and thus to the second and ^{34.} B.T. § 20 p122.